sarahmoulton/d4dcoalition-web/areas-focus.md

 ---
 layout: icon-sections
 title: Areas of Focus
-permalink: /who-we-are/
+permalink: /areas-focus/

-#description: Meta description of what the coalition does.
+# description: Meta description of what the coalition does.
-intro: This is an introductory statement, if needed.
+# intro: This is an introductory statement, if needed.

 sections:
   - title: "Disinformation and Computational Propaganda Working Group"